Hiking trail

 The trail shares the start with the Fairview Lookout but quickly branches off for a long, steady climb through a subalpine forest.
 It eventually opens into a wide, larch-filled meadow at the pass.

-- Larch Valley Secret: While everyone flocks to Moraine Lake for larches, Saddleback Pass offers a wide (and quieter) display in late September.
+- Larch alternative: Compared with the Moraine Lake larch routes, Saddleback Pass offers a wide (and quieter) display in late September.

 - Extensions: From the pass, you can summit Fairview Mountain or the easier Saddle Mountain.